 This is to prevent merely making up an event to transport firearms.
 The process can take two to three months and is valid for a year.
 Once valid, you can travel in and out without restriction with the weapons you have received a permit for.

 Here's where it gets complicated.
 Transporting firearms between states is not restricted by federal law.
 In its place, citizens must follow state laws and regulations.

-Your hunting trip or family gathering will have to check the local laws of the states which you will travel through.
+Your hunting trip or family gathering will have to check the local laws of the states through which you will travel.
 Air travel is slightly different, more on that later.

 4. General Rules on Firearm Transportation